 Hendrix College Programming Contest

-Saturday, March 30, 2024
+Saturday, March 15, 2025

 The HCPC is an in-person, ICPC-style programming contest hosted at Hendrix College, with both collegiate and high school divisions.
 Teams of up to three students compete to solve as many programming challenges as possible during the five-hour contest.
-The HCPC will develop students’ teamwork, programming skills, and the kind of algorithmic thinking and problem-solving that will truly set them apart in academia and industry.
+The HCPC develops students’ teamwork, programming skills, and the kind of algorithmic thinking and problem-solving that will truly set them apart in academia and industry.

 See below for the schedule and location, to register, or to read the contest rules.